transcom/milmove_load_testing/openapi_client/ghc/docs/CustomerApi.md

 Creates a customer with Okta option

-Creates a customer with option to create an Okta profile account
+Creates a customer with option to also create an Okta profile account based on the office user's input when completing the UI form and submitting.

 ### Example